Electric Guitars Logo

 • Rickenbacker

-Rickenbacker's rich history reveals their guitars were owned and played by several Beatles.
+Rickenbacker's history reveals that their guitars were owned and played by several Beatles.

 • Yamaha

-Offers several series of electric guitars, including silent guitars, hollow bodies, and Yamaha's signature series.
+Yamaha offers several series of electric guitars, including silent guitars, hollow bodies, and their signature series.

 • Peavey